Random COVID-19 testing helps Eighth Army protect the force

 |0

-This work, Random COVID-19 testing helps Eighth Army protect the force, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Random COVID-19 testing helps Eighth Army protect the force, by Kenji Thuloweit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT